Packaging and palletizing |

 a simulation of a DHL packaging line with pre kit stations, kitting stations, a manual kitting area and a robotics area

-Why DHL Chose Visual Components
+Why DHL chose Visual Components

 Visual Components was chosen as a simulation tool for DHL projects for several reasons, but here are some of those mentioned by Digital Manufacturing,